YuriyGorvitovskiy/ArduinoDccLibrary/README.md

 Arduino libraries for building DCC Command Station.

-Also, Privides Example to build simple WiFi Dcc Station.
+Also, privides example to build simple WiFi Dcc Station.

 *********************************************************************
 This is PUBLIC DOMAIN SOFTWARE.